The project was delivered with the aim of:

 - acting as a catalyst for development and renewal in the area.

-The successful partnership between DIT and PTPA ensured the on-time and within budget delivery of the Oaklands Crossing Grade Separation Project.
+The successful partnership between the Department and the Public Transport Projects Alliance (PTPA) ensured the on-time and within budget delivery of the Oaklands Crossing Grade Separation Project.

-The PTPA brought McConnell Dowell, Arup and Mott Macdonald together with the Department of Planning, Transport and Infrastructure to deliver community-based and value-for-money public transport solutions that improve liveability and connectivity for South Australians - delivered safely and with minimal disruption to local communities.
+The PTPA brought McConnell Dowell, Arup and Mott Macdonald together with the Department of Infrastructure and Transport to deliver community-based and value-for-money public transport solutions that improve liveability and connectivity for South Australians - delivered safely and with minimal disruption to local communities.

 Project at glance